Sanin Husain: Holdout at Kabkabiya

 In 1902, the ruler of Dar Gimr promised Sultan Ali Dinar his daughter's hand in marriage under the condition that he defeated Sanin Husain.
-Considering Sanin Husain far too tough for this kind of deal, Ali Dinar opted to instead conquer Dar Gimr and just take the ruler's daughter.
+Considering Sanin Husain far too tough for this kind of deal, Ali Dinar opted to instead conquer Dar Gimr and take the ruler's daughter by force.
 In 1903, Sanin Husain scored two more victories over Ali Dinar's forces.
 Afterwards, the Sultan refrained from any more large attacks while building up his strength.
 However, he continued to send out small raiding parties to constantly harass Sanin's forces.

 In 1907, Ali Dinar diverted his full attention to Sanin and sent a massive army led by his best generals, Adam Rijal and Mahmud al-Dadingawi, to finally crush the Kabkabiya holdout.
 Instead of forcing a battle, the Sultanate's army surrounded Kabkabiya and built several fortified camps (zariba).
 The siege lasted 17 to 18 months, and most of Sanin's starving troops gradually deserted while his ammunition ran out.
 In January 1909, Ali Dinar's troops finally stormed Sanin's zariba.
 Only about 400 ansar remained with Sanin, and they made a last stand.
 Most fought to the death, including Sanin and his lieutenants.
-Those who were captured alive, including Sanin's son Abdel-Shafi, were branded with an "H" in the face as sign of servitude.
+Those who were captured alive, including Sanin's son Abdel-Shafi, were branded with an "H" on the face as sign of servitude.
 The head of the "gallant old man" was presented to Ali Dinar.
 The heads of Sanin and his commanders were sent to "decorate" the market of al-Fashir.
-The Sultan also sent Sanin's flag as present to Khartoum, and ordered the old mosque at Kabkabiya (which had been destroyed by Mahdists) to be rebuilt.
+The Sultan also sent Sanin's flag to Khartoum as a gift, and ordered the old mosque at Kabkabiya (which had been destroyed by Mahdists) to be rebuilt.

 Assessment and son's fate

 Researcher Martin W. Daly described Sanin Husain as Ali Dinar's "most formidable challenger", and Jánszky stated that he remains the most famous Tama leader up to today.
-Sanin's opponent Mahmud al-Dadingawi would later tell the English of him in great respect, regarding him as talented soldier and "die hard".
+Sanin's opponent Mahmud al-Dadingawi would later tell the English about him in a respectful manner, regarding him as talented soldier and "die hard".

 Sultan Ali Dinar of Darfur was eventually overthrown and killed during the Anglo-Egyptian Darfur Expedition of 1916.
 Afterwards, Abdel-Shafi got free and offered his services to the Anglo-Egyptian government, while starting to collect the people and goods which had survived the siege of Kabkabiya, regarding them as his inheritance.